-Step 3: Click on ‘INSTALL’ under the block that says ‘Trello’.
+Step 3: Click on ‘Add’ under the block that says ‘Trello’.

-Step 4: Once you click on install, you’ll redirected to the below screen if you are already logged into Trello.
+Step 4: Once you click on add, you’ll redirected to the below screen if you are already logged into Trello.
 Click on the green button that says ‘Allow’.

 The purpose of logging in is to bypass the authentication that is applied when two different applications interact using their respective APIs.